jianlins/check_bump_version/README.md

 - `major`: `1.2.3dev` → `2.0.0dev1`, `1.2.3dev2` → `2.0.0dev1`

 **current-version**: Optionally specify the desired version to use.
 If this version does not exist in the repository's releases, it will be used directly.
 If it already exists, the action will bump it according to the bump-type.
 If `current-version` is not set and no releases exist, a sensible default will be used (`1.0.0` for major, `0.1.0` for minor, `0.0.1` for patch).

+**prefix**: (Optional) A prefix string for the release name.
+For example, if your releases are named `cuda_1.3.0`, set `prefix: 'cuda_'`.
+The action will:
+- Only consider releases that start with this prefix
+- Extract the version ID by removing the prefix
+- Create new releases with the prefix prepended to the version

+**suffix**: (Optional) A suffix string for the release name.
+For example, if your releases are named `1.3.0-beta`, set `suffix: '-beta'`.
+The action will:
+- Only consider releases that end with this suffix
+- Extract the version ID by removing the suffix
+- Create new releases with the suffix appended to the version

+> **Note**: The `version` output always contains the pure version ID without prefix/suffix.
+For example, if the release name is `cuda_1.3.0`, the output will be `1.3.0`.

 ### Example: Using in a GitHub Actions Workflow